Download PDF of this page Print this page

 Proposition 65

-In January 2011, President Obama signed the "Reduction of Lead in Drinking Water Act" (or Senate Bill S.3874) which set a new, federal standard for the level of permissible lead in plumbing fixtures that carry water for human consumption.
-By 2014, the allowable lead content in products providing water for human consumption will change from up to eight percent to an average content of less than 0.25%.
+As of January 4, 2014, the "Reduction of Lead in Drinking Water Act" (or Senate Bill S.3874) is the federal standard for the level of permissible lead in plumbing fixtures that carry water for human consumption.
+The allowable lead content in products providing water for human consumption changes from up to eight percent to an average content of less than 0.25%.
 The new bill aligns the allowable lead levels in all 50 states with the levels mandated in the previously enacted legislation in California and Vermont.

-These laws do not prohibit the use of components containing more than 0.25 percent lead, but rather define a calculation to determine the lead content of the average wetted surface in the product.
+The law does not necessarily prohibit the use of components containing more than 0.25 percent lead, but rather defines a calculation to determine the lead content of the average wetted surface in the product.
 It is this average wetted surface that must contain less than 0.25 percent lead.
+Wetted parts include meters, expansion tanks backflow preventers, flexible connectors, strainers, and assorted gauges, fittings, valves, etc. – any product used to convey water anticipated for human consumption.
+Wetted components for nonpotable services such as manufacturing, industrial processing, outdoor watering, or toilets are exempt from the standard.

 Back to Top